yashkhasbage25/AnonymizingAudioVisualData/index.md

 However, AudioVisual Data with RedHen is not shareable due to privacy reasons.
 Hence, using Audio Processing techniques, classical computer vision algorithms and recent Deep Learning algorithms we propose an anonymization engine for RedHen.

+## About

+This is the official blog post for Anonymization project.

+I am very thankful to Google and RedHen Labs for this opportunity.
+Hoping to get an excellent experience with RedHen Labs.

+## Timeline

+18 May: A great day!
+I will be working with RedHen.